The system involves the use of a so-called Passive Element, or PE,

 acts as a duplexing unit for the transmitter and receiver.

-The WEC was actually designed for using an existing analogue telephone
+WEC was originally developed for using an existing

 Ericsson Model 1951